albenaveseli/DataSecurity_Detyra2/README.md

   - Space between words ("/") = 7 units
 **Input Validation & User Guidance**
   The console UI guides the user with clear instructions and validations for empty inputs or unsupported characters.
 It also offers an optional playback feature after encoding.
+**Extendability**
+  This project can be easily extended with:
+  - A GUI using WinForms or WPF
+  - Support for file input/output
+  - Morse code visualization with animations

 ##  **Description of the Morse Code Logic**